BAM-File-Transfer/BAM/Testing.md

 | Tested | .jpg, .png, .gif, .zip, .pdf, .mp3, .mp4, .exe, .iso |

 ##### **Test Steps:**
-1. Open two instances of the web app
-2. On the first instance, click ‘Choose Files’ button
-3. Pick multiple test files (vary the number of files on each test)
-4. Click ‘Send Files’ button
-5. On the second instance, click ‘Receive Files’ button
-6. Both instances should be on the waiting page
-7. For phone-to-phone test:
-    * Bump the two phones together
-8. For computer-to-phone test:
-    * Bump the phone on the spacebar
-9. Check the second instance for the file download
-10. Download the file using the:
-    * Individual File buttons
-    * ‘Download All Files’ buttons
-11. After the files has been downloaded, open the individually downloaded files
-12. Open the zip file and check the files.
+Open two instances of the web app.
+On the first instance, pick multiple test files (vary the number of files on each test), then 'Send Files'.
+On the second instance, click ‘Receive Files’ button.
+Simulate the BAM! action to initiate file transfer.
+Download the files and open the files individually and as a zip.

 | Valid Input | Expected Outcome |
 | ------ | ----------- |